Bibliography of the American Civil War

-The American Civil War bibliography comprises books that deal in large part with the American Civil War.
-There are over 60,000 books on the war, with more appearing each month.
+The bibliography of the American Civil War comprises books that deal in large part with the American Civil War.
+In 2001, historian Jonathan Sarna had estimated that there were over 50,000 books on the war, with 1,500 more appearing every year.
 Authors James Lincoln Collier and Christopher Collier stated in 2012, "No event in American history has been so thoroughly studied, not merely by historians, but by tens of thousands of other Americans who have made the war their hobby.
 Perhaps a hundred thousand books have been published about the Civil War."

-There is no complete bibliography to the war; the largest guide to books is over 40 years old and lists over 6,000 of the most valuable titles as evaluated by three leading scholars.
+There is no complete bibliography to the war; the largest guide to books is more than 50 years old and lists over 6,000 of the most valuable titles as evaluated by three leading scholars.
 Many specialized topics such as Abraham Lincoln, women, and medicine have their own lengthy bibliographies.
 The books on major campaigns typically contain their own specialized guides to the sources and literature.
 The most comprehensive guide to the historiography annotates over a thousand major titles, with an emphasis on military topics.
 The most recent guide to literary and non-military topics is A History of American Civil War Literature (2016) edited by Coleman Hutchison.
 It emphasizes cultural studies, memory, diaries, southern literary writings, and famous novelists.